vert-x3/vertx-web-site/src/site/blog/posts/2018-08-06-the-first-step-rss-reader.md

 ## What to do on this step

-On this step we will implement only the first endpoint, while 2 others is for 2 anther steps.
+In this step we will implement only the first endpoint, while 2 others is for 2 anther steps.

 ## Project overview

-There is two notable classes in the project: `AppVerticle` and `FetchVerticle`.
+There are two notable classes in the project: `AppVerticle` and `FetchVerticle`.
 The first one is a [Verticle](https://vertx.io/docs/vertx-core/java/#_verticles) responsible for HTTP request handling and storage schema initialization.
 The second one is a [Verticle](https://vertx.io/docs/vertx-core/java/#_verticles) as well, but responsible for RSS feeds fetching.

 The idea is simple.
 When the application is starting the `AppVerticle` is deployed, then it tries to initialize storage schema, described in `src/main/resources/schema.cql` file by reading it and executing listed queries line by line.
 After the schema initialization the `AppVerticle` deploys `FetchVerticle` and starts a HTTP server.